cozhiv/clicktray/README.md

 <br />
 localhost:5000/snaps

-## Raw data stored in db for specific click.
+## Raw data for specific click can be accessed trough the endpoints as example:
 Check pic stored in db on
 <br />
 localhost:5000/snap <br />